SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSERT sy-subrc = 4.

 "Pitfall!
-"Although the previous assertion was not successfull, "the field symbol is still assigned from the ASSIGN "statement above.
+"Although the previous assertion was not successful, "the field symbol is still assigned from the ASSIGN "statement above.
 "ASSERT <fs> IS NOT ASSIGNED.